 - Default and Escalation Responders

-Also see our 3minute introduction to Auto Case Tickets in the video below:
+Also see our 6 minute introduction to Auto Case Tickets

-From the Rules & Ticket Settings page, you will be able to see any “Auto Case Rules” that have already been created.
-This will show the internal name of the rule as well as the type (survey or review ticket), assignee, last time a ticket was sent tied to this rule and the date it was created.
+From the Rules & Ticket Settings page, you will be able to see any already created “Auto Case Rules.”
+This will show the internal name of the rule, the type (survey or review ticket), the assignee, the last time a ticket was sent tied to this rule, and the date it was created.
 All of these attributes can be filtered using the arrows in the header bar.

 Click the “ACTIONS” menu to the right of each rule to view rule details, edit, reset and delete.